jcoin-maarc/jdc-docs-public/docs/submission.md

 The initial step involves mapping and transforming local datasets to the common core measure datasets.

-The final datasets are 2 files: a baseline (ie person-level dataset) and a timepoints file (ie measures taken across all timepoints from baseline to each follow up) for both staff and clients (participants).
+The final datasets (ie the datasets hubs submit to the MAARC) are 2 files: a baseline (ie person-level dataset) and a timepoints file (ie measures taken across all timepoints from baseline to each follow up) for both staff and clients (participants).

+!!! important
+JCOIN submission dataset variable names can be one of:

+1. the __original__ variable names (called `custom.original_name`)
+ Upon submission, these __original__ names will be automatically remapped to the "new" `name`.
+2. the __new__ variable names (called `name` in the data dictionaries/schemas)

 !!! note